mhmmkm/Memz-virus-v6/README.md

+# Short TOS
+IF ANY OF THIS CODE IS USED OR HAS BEEN PUBLISHED BY SOMEONE ELSE YOU --MUST-- CREDIT ME

 # Memz-virus-v6

-IF ANY OF THIS CODE IS USED OR HAS BEEN PUBLISHED BY SOMEONE ELSE YOU --MUST-- CREDIT ME

 Hello there
 This virus is inspired by the original MEMZ virus.